Siege of Khe Sanh

-The Battle of Khe Sanh (21 January – 9 July 1968) was conducted in the Khe Sanh area of northwestern Quảng Trị Province, Republic of Vietnam (South Vietnam), during the Vietnam War.
-The main US forces defending Khe Sanh Combat Base (KSCB) were two regiments of the United States Marine Corps supported by elements from the United States Army, the United States Air Force (USAF) and the RAAF, as well as a small number of Army of the Republic of Vietnam (ARVN) troops.
+The Siege of Khe Sanh (21 January – 9 July 1968) was conducted in the Khe Sanh area of northwestern Quảng Trị Province, Republic of Vietnam (South Vietnam), during the Vietnam War.
+The main forces defending Khe Sanh Combat Base (KSCB) were a regiment of the United States Marine Corps and a battalion of Army of the Republic of Vietnam (ARVN) troops.
 These were pitted against two to three divisional-size elements of the North Vietnamese People's Army of Vietnam (PAVN).

 The US command in Saigon initially believed that combat operations around KSCB during 1967 were part of a series of minor PAVN offensives in the border regions, but when the PAVN was found to be moving major forces into the area, the U.S. force at KSCB was reinforced.
 On 21 January 1968, the PAVN surrounded and besieged the Marine base.
 In the ensuing five months, KSCB and the hilltop outposts around it were subjected to daily PAVN artillery, mortar, and rocket attacks, and several infantry assaults.
 More than 274 U.S. troops were killed and more than 2,500 wounded.

 To support the Marine base, the USAF undertook Operation Niagara, a massive aerial bombardment campaign.
-In the first three months, over 114,810 tons of bombs were dropped by US & allied aircraft and over 158,900 artillery rounds were fired in defense of the base.
-U.S forces lost one KC-130, three C-123 and 35 helicopters, while 23 aircraft and 123 helicopters were damaged.
+In the first three months, over 114,810 tons of bombs were dropped by US and allied aircraft and over 158,900 artillery rounds were fired in defense of the base.
+US forces lost one KC-130, three C-123 and 35 helicopters, while another 23 aircraft and 123 helicopters were damaged.
 Throughout the campaign, US forces used the latest technology to locate and target PAVN forces, and logistical innovations to support the base.